daniel-molina/visualequation/HACKING.md

 > Key bindings requiring CONTROL and ALT being selected are noted by M-C-x.
 >
 > In each particular case, instead of "x", the correspondent key which
 > completes the key binding will be used.
+Lower case will be always used.
+For
-For example, C-s if it is required
+> example, C-s if it is required to press CONTROL and then the S key without
-> to press CONTROL and then the S key without releasing the CONTROL key.
+> releasing the CONTROL key.

 A limited amount of usual key bindings used in graphical applications that collide with readline's default key bindings and/or philosophy are honored